 So called antenna patterns represent changing the intensity of electromagnetic radiation.
 When the antenna works as the receiver, radiation patterns show changing in the voltage on the antenna connector.
 Both patterns have the same shape for receiving and transmitting.

 Radiation characteristics can be calculate by checking a voltage on the output of the test antenna (the test receiver) while it is moving along principal planes H and V (the gain vs. azimuth or the gain vs. elevation).

-Patterns are based on a rav data available as the results of the electromagnetic simulation in the thee dimensional - 3D - environment (we are talking about the numerical environment in the computer program).
+Patterns are based on a raw data available as the results of the electromagnetic simulation in the thee dimensional - 3D - environment (we are talking about the numerical environment in the computer program).

-Data are accurate as the simulation is - we can also to model various structures like a mounting mast or the antenna close-in wall structure, but the standard for visualization antenna patterns is to model antenna in an empty environment without scattering structures.
+Data are as accurate as the simulation is - we can also to model various structures like a mounting mast or the antenna close-in wall structure, but the standard for visualization antenna patterns is to model antenna in an empty environment without scattering structures.